list0ps/Worldwise/README.md

 ## Features
 - **Time Zone Conversion:** Convert time from one location to another, including support for multiple time zones within a country.
-- **Time Lookup:** Simply gives you the time of a supported location you ask for.
+- **Time Lookup:** Simply gives you the current time of a location you ask for.
+- **User-time Lookup: Tells you what time it is for the user you @ping.
 - **Currency Conversion:** Convert amounts between various currencies and get additional information like historical data and exchange rates.
 - **Periodic Messages:** Prevent Heroku dynos from going to sleep by sending periodic messages.
 - **User-Friendly Commands:** easy-to-use commands for conversion and time retrieval.